KryptoUI/T95-Android-Box-Upgrade-2024-T95H-Firmware--on-T95/README.md

 ﻿# T95 Android Box.

+26/08/2024: UPDATE: There is more firmware files i have for this device, I will be updating a new repo with the new files, If there is something you would like.
+Go to Issues and let me know there.

 ## _Upgrade the Alwinner T95 - H616 Android TV Box With The T95H Android TV OS 2024._

 REPO WILL BE UPDATED OVER TIME SO MAKE SURE TO BOOKMARK AND STAR :)